darshan12-code/Jarvis/README.md

-# This is a AI Mini Project name as Jarvis using Python.
+# This is an AI Mini Project name as Jarvis developed by using Python.